 IR35 plans were first revealed by Gordon Brown who was at the time Chancellor of the Exchequer.
 Brown issued his IR35 plans in response to tax and National Insurance avoidance.
 The term itself was coined from the press release reference – Inland Revenue 35.

 IR35 was enforced and introduced as law after being implemented in the Finance Act for 2000.
-Initially, up until 2017, intermediaries such as personal service companies providing the worker’s services were responsible for determining the worker’s tax status.
+Initially, up until 2017 in the public sector, intermediaries such as personal service companies providing the worker’s services were responsible for determining the worker’s tax status.

 Anti-IR35 groups, such as PCG, attract more attention online as they move their focus onto case law.
 The first IR35 case ‘Lime IT vs Justin’ was won by a contractor.